Diablo IV: Development

+After the 2014 release of Diablo III: Reaper of Souls, Josh Mosqueira conceptualized Diablo IV under the code name Hades, brainstorming that the game would have over-the-shoulder combat similar to the Batman: Arkham series, permadeath, and multiplayer.
+Upon the July 2016 departure of Mosqueira from Blizzard, this first iteration of the game was cancelled, restarting development.

-Diablo IV was announced on November 1, 2019 at Blizzcon 2019, and is planned to be released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Development of the PC and console builds is happening simultaneously.
+Diablo IV was announced on November 1, 2019, at BlizzCon 2019, and was planned to be released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Development of the PC and console builds happened simultaneously.
 Diablo IV's game director was Luis Barriga, who worked on Diablo III: Reaper of Souls, and World of Warcraft: Legion.
+Blizzard Entertainment president Mike Ybarra stated that Diablo IV took more than 6 years to develop.

 Game designer Jesse McCree stated that the aesthetic of the game was inspired by that of heavy metal.
 Their artistic direction tried to achieve an aesthetic between that of the second and third game in the series, with the darkness of Diablo II and the hand-painted feel of Diablo III and medieval fine art.
+John Mueller, Diablo IV's art director, has stated that both the old masters and more modern artists, such as Frank Frazetta and Gerald Brom, serve as inspiration for the game.
 The development team drew on past editions of Diablo to design characters.
 For example, the Rogue was intended to capture the high dexterity gameplay of the second game's Assassin and the third game's Demon Hunter.

 As of July 2021, Barriga and McCree were no longer employed at Blizzard following the California Department of Fair Employment and Housing v.
 Activision Blizzard lawsuit.

 Following the departure of interim co-lead Jen Oneal, Blizzard announced that Diablo IV would not be released in 2022, citing high employee turnover.
 Blizzard further announced that the game would be monetized by selling cosmetic items and its season pass, as opposed to selling item upgrades like in Diablo Immortal.
 On June 12, 2022, a 2023 release was announced.
 During The Game Awards 2022 event, Blizzard announced that the game would release on June 6.
+Subsequently Blizzard clarified that it would be released on starting on June 5, with early access starting on June 1, depending on time zone.

+Users of the open beta have reported issues with playing on a Nvidia RTX 3080 Ti graphics card with has resulted in the game running poorly with frequent overheating and crashing.
+Some users have reported that the game has caused their graphics card to stop working.
+Both Blizzard and Nvidia reported in March 2023 that they were working to resolve the issue.

+On January 15, 2024, Microsoft Gaming announced that Diablo IV will be added to Game Pass on March 28, 2024.